 This unit may be assessed on or off the job.
 Assessment should include practical demonstration either in the workplace or through a simulation.
-This should be supported by a range of methods to assess underpinning knowledge.
+A range of methods to assess underpinning knowledge should support this.

 Three levels of performance denote level of competency required to perform a task.
-These levels do not relate to the NCTVET Qualifications Framework.
+These levels do not relate to the NCTVET Qualification Framework.
 They relate to the seven areas of generic competency that underpin effective workplace practices.